-The second channel is connected with the emergence of a new design of corporate governance that favours the maximisation of shareholder value over the other constituents of corporations, which tends to favour a rise in top management wages, a rise in the profit claims of rentiers and a cut in the labour costs5.
-This is the so-called 'shareholder value orientation' (Aglietta, 2000; Lazonick and O'Sullivan, 2000; Stockhammer, 2010; among others).
-The fall in the labour share is also explained by the so-called 'neoliberal paradox', according to which shareholders' demand for higher and higher levels of profits force non-financial corporations to cut their labour costs (Crotty, 2005).
+The second channel is connected with the emergence of a new design of corporate governance that favours the maximization of shareholder value over the other constituents of corporations, which tends to favour a rise in top management wages, a rise in the profit claims of rentiers and a cut in the labor costs3.
+This is the so-called 'shareholder value orientation' (Aglietta 2000; Lazonick and O'Sullivan 2000; Stockhammer 2010; among others).
+This corporate governance model has proved to be detrimental for the real investment of non-financial corporations and, consequently, for the labor share via shortening the planning horizons and increasing uncertainty (Orhangazi 2008; Hein 2012 and 2015; among others).
+The fall in the labor share is also explained by the so-called 'neoliberal paradox', according to which shareholders' demand for higher and higher levels of profits force non-financial corporations to cut their labor costs (Crotty 2005).

-The third channel involves the deterioration of workers' bargaining power, typically measured by the collective bargaining power played by trade unions, which tends to support a decrease in wages (Stockhammer, 2009).
-Hein (2012) offers five explanations for the weakening of trade unions.
+The third channel involves the deterioration of workers' bargaining power, typically measured by the collective bargaining power played by trade unions, which tends to support a decrease in wages (Stockhammer 2009).
+Hein (2012 and 2015) offers five explanations for the weakening of trade unions.